ufoss-org/ufoss-website/docs/kotysa/kotysa.md

 If you use Spring, check [Kotysa for Spring JDBC](kotysa-spring-jdbc.html) for WebMVC sync SQL or [Kotysa for Spring R2DBC](kotysa-spring-r2dbc.html) for WebFlux, which supports both Reactive and Coroutines async SQL

+If you use Quarkus Reactive with Vertx sqlclient, check [Kotysa for Vertx sqlclient](kotysa-vertx-sqlclient.html)

 If you use Ktor, or anything else, check [Kotysa for JDBC](kotysa-jdbc.html) or [Kotysa for R2DBC](kotysa-r2dbc.html) for Coroutines async SQL.